 Candidate gene mutations will be overexpressed in the worm's GABA-motor neurons - which innervate the muscles that control worm locomotion.
 Gene variants that are pathogenic are expected to cause axonal degeneration as evidenced by abnormal locomotive behaviour and disrupted axon structure (observed visually by the endogenous expression of green fluorescent protein in the GABAergic neurons).
 This project complements our current gene discovery program by providing additional in vivo evidence as to whether a candidate gene mutation is the cause of inherited peripheral neuropathy in our patients.
 Models established in this project will be used for downstream functional studies and therapeutic drug screens.

-Cell models of Inherited Peripheral Neuropathies G Perez-Siles, M. Ellis, A. Grant, A. Kidambi, C. Ly, A.Siddell, G. Nicholson, M. Kennerson
+Cell models of Inherited Peripheral Neuropathies G Perez-Siles, M. Ellis, A. Kidambi, C. Ly, A.Siddell, G. Nicholson, M. Kennerson

 Our group has a cell biology program for the study of mutations causing inherited peripheral neuropathies.
 Understanding the normal function and the consequences of the mutations in neuronal cell lines, will further our understanding of the mechanisms causing degenerative nerve disease.

-- We have shown the importance of structural variation (SV) as a disease causing mechanism for a form of X-linked CMT (CMTX3).
-A 78-kb region of chromosome 8 has been inserted into the CMTX3 disease region and causes a change in gene dosage.
-The study of SV is an important initiative for our research to determine the contribution of pathogenic DNA re-arrangements as a cause of CMT.
+- We have reported structural variation (SV) mutations (large DNA insertion re-arrangements) causing gene dysregulation as a new genetic disease mechanism for Charcot-Marie-Tooth neuropathy and hereditary motor neuropathy.
+The study of SV mutations is an important initiative in our research to determine the contribution of pathogenic DNA re-arrangements as a cause of CMT.

-- We have demonstrated important molecular pathogenic changes in a mouse model for X-linked distal motor neuropathy.
-The mutated Atp7a copper transporter expressed in the mouse model shows trafficking defects and reduced protein mutant protein.
+- We have reported the first knock in mouse model for X-linked distal hereditary motor neuropathy (dHMNX).
+The mutated Atp7a copper transporter expressed in the mouse model shows trafficking defects and reduced protein mutant protein also observed in dHMNX patients.
 This model will be a key resource to develop copper based therapies to prevent motor neuron degeneration.